-SystemCashpoint Synchronization
+MaintenanceCashpoint Synchronization

 When OptiVault is used in conjunction with OptiCash, the Cashpoints can be synchronized between OptiCash and OptiVault to keep the data up-to-date.

-The Cashpoint synchronization is a one way sync from OptiCash to OptiVault.
+The Cashpoint synchronization is a one-way sync from OptiCash to OptiVault.
 This means that any changes in OptiCash will be updated in OptiCash but not the reverse.
 There are 3 categories of synchronization:

 Inserted Cashpoints